demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

   ...
 ```

-The `wrap` function introduces a new generic type `'a` and accepts a function that takes a `string` and return this new generic type `'a`.
+The `wrap` function introduces a new generic type `'a` and accepts a function that takes a `string` and returns this new generic type `'a`.
 Then in its function body, it uses the [unbox function](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/operators.unbox%5B't%5D-function-%5Bfsharp%5D) from F# standard library to unwrap the passed parameter function and call this with the given `envVarName`.

 We can make of this `wrap` function to get rid of the compiler errors.